 Community Farmers Market at Cleveland Clinic

 Each summer Cleveland Clinic hosts its popular community Farmers Market program, sponsored by the Office for a Healthy Environment, Wellness & Preventive Medicine, and Community Outreach.
-In 2019, Cleveland Clinic will host its eleventh market season, led by its flagship market at main campus and supported by markets and farm stands around the system.
+In 2020, Cleveland Clinic will host its 12th market season, led by its flagship market at main campus and supported by markets and farm stands around the system, where possible.

 Our goal is to host a vibrant community event that offers healthy, local food options in a convenient, environmentally-friendly way.
 Up to 35 local producers and farmers bring their goods to the market every week.